jonlpersson/ed-latimore/site/_category_pages/living-in-the-hood.md

       ### Problems growing up with an absent father(and how to fix them)

-      Fatherless households have arguably been the greatest scurge of low-income, inner city, African American communities.
+      Fatherless households have arguably been the greatest scourge of low-income, inner-city, African American communities.
 I was raised by a single mom, so I know all the ways this damages and sets boys back.